akruis/stackless_historic/Doc/library/logging.rst

 decides to actually dispatch an event, the :meth:`emit` method is used to send the message to its destination.
 Most user-defined subclasses of :class:`Handler` will need to override this :meth:`emit`.

+.. _custom-levels:

+Custom Levels
+^^^^^^^^^^^^^

+Defining your own levels is possible, but should not be necessary, as the existing levels have been chosen on the basis of practical experience.
+However, if you are convinced that you need custom levels, great care should be exercised when doing this, and it is possibly *a very bad idea to define custom levels if you are developing a library*.
+That's because if multiple library authors all define their own custom levels, there is a chance that the logging output from such multiple libraries used together will be difficult for the using developer to control and/or interpret, because a given numeric value might mean different things for different libraries.

 Useful Handlers
 ---------------